Mariners show some pregame fight with an altercation in the clubhouse

 Servais said his role in the situation is pretty simple.

 “You listen,” he said.
 “You listen first to the players and talk to them and hear where their concerns lie.
 Certainly with how our season hasn’t played out, we just haven’t been consistent and frustration mounts in a number of different places.
 It’s manager, coaching staff, players, it’s everybody.
-We just want to get the best out of everybody and along the way there are going to be bumps in the road and $%^& happens.
+We just want to get the best out of everybody and along the way there are going to be bumps in the road and (expletive) happens.
 That’s all you can really say about it.”

 The Mariners have had similar incidents in the past.
-The most memorable was an altercation between manager Don Wakamatsu and Chone Figgins in the dugout during the game in 2010.
+The most memorable was an altercation between manager Don Wakamatsu and Chone Figgins in the dugout during a game in 2010.
 That was exacerbated by Russell Branyan, who went after Figgins for talking back at the manager.
 Jose Lopez also got involved.
 There were rumors of small tiffs last season with players and Danny Valencia.
 There was also report of a group of players wanting “to get” Ichiro in 2008.

 So how much does it happen?